handiko/TradingStrategy-Public/Price Action and Chart Pattern/Scalper/README.md

 4. If the trade is run futher into more profit, keep moving the trailling stop-loss Y points just above the current ask price.
 5. The tralling stop movement is calculated in tick-by-tick basis.

-If there is a trade still running, any subsequent signal to the same direction is ignored.
+Each pending order is only live for Z hours before deleted/expired.
+If there is already a pending order or a trade still running, any subsequent signal to the same direction is ignored.

 ![](./Entry.png)